Horse Heat Stress Management: Tips For Keeping Your Horse Cool In Summer!

 Horse Sweat Is A Good Thing

 Often times you hear the phrase “no sweat” when people are referring to something that isn’t a problem.
 When it comes to horses, no sweat is a big problem.
 During a hot, muggy day it isn’t uncommon to see horses drenching in sweat when doing nothing more strenuous than simply grazing in the field.
-Although they may look uncomfortable, these sweaty horses are far more comfortable than their non sweating counterparts, as sweating helps regulate body temperature.
+Although they may look uncomfortable, these sweaty horses are far more comfortable than their non sweating counterparts.
+Sweating helps regulate body temperature.

 Anhydrosis in horses is the partial or total inability to sweat—and is a problem that can be potentially life threatening.
 When a horse is unable to sweat, he is unable to keep his internal organs and brain from overheating.
 Unfortunately no one knows what causes this condition and it can affect any breed, though it is most commonly seen in the Gulf Coast states including Florida and Louisiana.